Entanglement negativity spectrum of random mixed states: A diagrammatic approach: Discussion

 There are several open questions and new avenues for future research.
 The diagrammatic implementation of partial transpose proposed in this paper may be adapted to implement other manipulations of the random density matrix such as realignment~\cite{realign1,realign2,Aubrun_realign} and reflected entropy~\cite{Dutta2019} which are also considered as candidates to detect entanglement in mixed states.
 It would be interesting to map out the phase diagram of random mixed states by means of these measures and find out possible similarities and differences.

 It is well known that random pure states share a lot of similarities with the late-time state of a system which is evolved under a chaotic Hamiltonian or an arbitrary high energy eigenstate of such Hamiltonian (which satisfies the eigenstate thermalization hypothesis~\cite{ETH_rev}).
 It would be interesting to check to what extents our findings for random matrices apply to the actual states (See Ref.~\cite{Grover2020} for a recent study in this direction).
 To motivate this idea, we numerically checked our prediction for the logarithmic negativity curve (colored blue in Fig.~\ref{fig:Neg_vs_L}(b)) in a highly excited state of a spin chain Hamiltonian.
 See Appendix~\ref{app:spin-chain} for details of the numerics.
 The result is plotted in Fig.~\ref{fig:spinchain} which shows good agreement.
-As a reference, we also provided the result for an integrable spin chain, which shows a stark difference, especially in the plateau regime.
-Further numerical investigations of this type deserves a separate study and worth pursuing.
+As a reference, we also provided the results for two integrable spin chains: Ising and Heisenberg, which show a stark difference, especially in the plateau regime (See also Appendix~\ref{app:spin-chain} for more examples in XXZ spin chain).
+More numerical investigations of this type deserves a separate study and worth pursuing.
+Beyond such theoretical analyses, the PPT-NPT and plateau transitions could in principle be experimentally studied in trapped-ion quantum simulators~\cite{Brydges2019} thanks to recent advances in calculating R\'enyi negativity using the correlations of randomized measurements~\cite{Elben2020}.
 Another closely related setup which realizes a volume-law entangled state is time-evolution under random unitary circuits~\cite{Nahum1,*Nahum2}.
 Given the correspondence between the late-time states under such time evolution and random pure states~\cite{HunterJones2019}, studying the time-dependent entanglement negativity spectrum could be an interesting direction (see \cite{KudlerFlam2020} for preliminary results).
 More generally, it would be interesting to apply our results to chaotic Hamiltonians using the equilibrated pure state formalism of \cite{Vardhan2020}.
 This may provide a direct connection between our diagrammatic approach and the replica wormholes of \cite{Shenker2019}, leading to a more detailed understanding of the entanglement structure present in the black hole evaporation process.
 We leave this to future work.